0n0w1c/Foundations/readme.md

 Warning: Do not remove the foundation before deconstructing the factory entities.
 If you mine the foundation from underneath an entity, it will be destroyed.
 Or, I recommend installing [Simple Landfill Mining](https://mods.factorio.com/mod/simple_landfill_mining).
-It will prevent mining of the foundation from underneath entities, but it too has minor caveats.
+It will prevent mining of the foundation from underneath entities.

 Pumps, pipes, belts, splitters, and small/medium power poles are excluded, stone furnaces and gun turrets are optional.
 Other factory entities require a foundation.
 Stone bricks work fine, so the cost is not too great.